Cisplatin: Pharmacology

-Subsequent to formation of [PtCl(guanine-DNA)(NH_{3})_{2}]^{+}, crosslinking can occur via displacement of the other chloride, typically by another guanine.
+Subsequent to formation of [Pt(guanine-DNA)(NH3)2Cl]+, crosslinking can occur via displacement of the other chloride, typically by another guanine.
 Cisplatin crosslinks DNA in several ways, interfering with cell division by mitosis.
 The damaged DNA elicits DNA repair mechanisms, which in turn activate apoptosis when repair proves impossible.
 In 2008, apoptosis induced by cisplatin on human colon cancer cells was shown to depend on the mitochondrial serine-protease Omi/Htra2.
 Since this was only demonstrated for colon carcinoma cells, it remains an open question whether the Omi/Htra2 protein participates in the cisplatin-induced apoptosis in carcinomas from other tissues.